He was told his father walked out in 1961. Then he started digging up the basement.

 “I was always told, ‘Don’t ask,’” Michael told the New York Post.
 “So I stopped asking.”

-Rumors replaced facts for the Carroll kids when it came to their father.
+Rumors replaced facts for the Carroll children when it came to their father.
 According to Newsday, some family members said George had run away to return to Korea.
 Others suggested he was killed — and buried in the basement.
 The area was under construction around the time he went missing.

 Not long after George disappeared, a man named Richard Darress moved into the Olive Street home.
 He eventually married Dorothy, and they had a son together.
-As the Carroll kids grew up, Newsday reported, Darress and Dorothy divorced in the early 1980s, and Darress moved to a Mexican city near the Texas border.
-He passed away earlier this year, according to the paper.
+Darress and Dorothy divorced in the early 1980s, Newsday reported, and Darress moved to a Mexican city near the Texas border.
+He died earlier this year, according to the paper.

 Michael eventually bought his childhood home.
 Additions were constructed onto the original cottage.
 Olive Street filled up with new houses.